abulka/generator-electron-flask/README.md

 You can test your electron app by running `bin/runelectron` which will run the electron app and automaticaly run flask in development mode, then kill flask upon exiting.

-> Calling `runelectron` aka. `npm start` whilst your python virtual environment is activated is the main workflow for development.
+Once the electron-flask project is generated for you, the main workflow during development is editing code then calling `runelectron` aka. `npm start` whilst your python virtual environment is activated.
+In this way, the flask server spawned by electron should hopefully be invoked with the correct version of Python.

-If you are not using a virtual environment then ensure you have installed all the dependencies in `requirements.txt` into your default Python environment.
+If you are not using a virtual environment then ensure you have installed all the dependencies in `requirements.txt` into your default Python environment with `pip install -r requirements.txt`.

-For deployment, simply run the script `bin/build` and the resulting app will appear in e.g. `out/YOURAPP-darwin-x64/`.
-Double click on it to run it.
+For deployment, simply run the script `bin/build` and the resulting app will appear in e.g. `out/YOURAPP-YOUROS-x64/` where `YOUROS` is one of
+- darwin-x64
+- linux-x64
+- win32-x64

+Double click on the executable to run it.
+For example, for MacOS assuming the app name is `myapp`, you would double click on `out/myapp-darwin-x64/myapp.app`

 # Architecture